insect-biome-atlas/happ/README.md

 - False negatives (FN) is calculated by counting the number of times ASVs that share the same taxa at `evaluation_rank` are placed into different OTU clusters

-The evaluation script used in this workflow beings by calculating the total number of positives from a given dataframe.
+The evaluation script used in this workflow begins by calculating the total number of positives from a given dataframe.
 This is formulated as: `totalPositives = N * (N - 1) / 2` where `N` is the total number of ASVs.

-Given `x` clusters and `N` ASVs

-## Benchmark
+## Benchmarking

 ### FINBOL